davesantos/davesantos-2019/_projects/sots.md

 ---
 title: Sun on the Sand
 slug: sots
-description: Sun on the Sand (2009 – 2013) was a wealth.
-Montreal and New York.
-I design user interface for a heavier emphasis on readability.
-Furthermore my role was to managed and scale the growing database.
+description: A music blog from active from 2009 – 2013 where I designed the user interface, managed and scaled the growing database.
 tags:
   - Website
 thumbnail: /assets/sots_4.png